griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 Google Cloud organizes compute resources into regions (e.g. `us-central1`) and zones within those regions (e.g. `us-central1-a`, `us-central1-b`, `us-central1-c`, `us-central1-f`).
 Your Cromwell VM and all worker VMs will be created in whatever zone is set as your default.
-T Set your default zone:
+To set your default zone:

 ```bash
 gcloud config set compute/zone us-central1-c
 ```

 ### Interacting with Google buckets from your local system
 Note that, if needed, you can use the following docker image to access `gsutil` for exploration of your google storage: `docker(google/cloud-sdk)`.
 Or alternatively, you can install the Google Cloud SDK on your system.
-This latter approach is assumed by the following instructions.
+The following instructions assume the latter.

 ## Step-by-step instructions
 Start by opening a Terminal session on your local system